Posted by Charlie Klein on January 30, 2018

 |Linux Operating Systems that support Docker 17.03.x|

 Note that the following steps depend on the operating system (OS).
-Also, while other methods are supported, this example uses the Docker Swarm tool to orchestrate the Hub container deployment and installation on a CentOS / Docker CE platform.
+Also, while other methods are supported, this example uses the Docker Swarm tool to orchestrate the Black Duck container deployment and installation on a CentOS / Docker CE platform.
 To begin migrating to a containerized environment, we begin by installing Docker, which is comprised of five steps.

 Step 1: Install required packages and set up the stable repository.